University and college admission: Registration

-Students register to write the exam in Mach or April.
+Students register to write the exam in March or April.
 Because of high dependency on the national exam, they also rank their programme choices in their application form, as well as the pathways they wish to be considered for evaluation for admission.
 This is different from the North American but similar to the British or European admission methods.
 There is no limit on the number of programme students can choose and rank, but most limit themselves to five or less.
 Students can change their programme choices and subject combinations during this period by rewriting and resubmitting their application form.
 Students must pay application fees, which are proportional to the number of choices they made.

 Examination

 Students sit for the exam in June or July.
 There are three compulsory papers to write: Vietnamese Literature, Mathematics, and Foreign Language (primarily English but there are also options in Chinese, Japanese, French, German, Russian and more recently, Korean).
-Students then have to choose either to write a social science paper (which includes History, Geography, and Civics) or natural science paper (which includes Physics, Chemistry, and Biology).
+Students then have to choose either to write a social science paper (which includes history, geography, and civics) or natural science paper (which includes physics, chemistry, and biology).
 Except Vietnamese Literature, all remaining papers are multiple-choice.

 Exams are set in multiple days with time and date uniformed across Vietnam.
 In 2020 and 2021, due to COVID-19 pandemic, the exams have been organised into two sessions to accommodate local public health situations.